 - A student who withdraws after completing more than three quartiles (75 percent) of the program shall not be entitled to a refund.

-A student applicant may cancel by written notice their enrollment at any time prior to the first class day of the session for which application was made.
-When cancellation is requested under these circumstances, the school will refund all tuition paid by student, less a deposit fee of $100.
+A student applicant may cancel by written notice, their enrollment at any time prior to the first class day of the session for which application was made.
+When cancellation is requested under these circumstances, the school will refund all tuition paid by student, less a maximum deposit fee of $100.
 A student applicant will be considered a student the first day of class.